What Is Ethical And Sustainable Jewelry? An Industry Deep-Dive

 - Soldier Child (1998)

-While many of us would agree that things like slavery, pollution, exploitation, and environmental destruction are unethical, there are many, MANY other ideas and opinions that complicate matters.
+While many of us would agree that things like slavery, pollution, exploitation, and environmental destruction are unethical, there are many further considerations that complicate matters.

-This guide is by no means exhaustive (the reason several books have been written on the subject!), but we hope that it provides some insight so that you can better navigate these complicated questions.
+This guide is by no means exhaustive (the reason several books have been written on the subject), but we hope that it provides some insight into how you can better navigate the complexity.